How Many Brackets Do I Need?

-A rod @ 140" with one middle bracket would have 2 spans of 70".
+A rod @ 140" total length would have 2 spans of 70" and would likely require 3 total brackets.

-Will I Need to Slide Drapery Past a Bracket?
+What If I Need to Slide Drapery Past a Bracket?

 Now that you know how many brackets you'll need and their approximate placements, you can determine whether or not you'll need to slide any of the drapery past a bracket.